“What are the typical subdivision costs in QLD?”

 It’s impossible to foresee every cost for the project.

 That’s why it’s so important to have a contingency fund available.
 You’ll need it when extra expenses pop up.
 Materials can increase in cost.
-Something happens and suddenly you have unfavorable market conditions.
+Something happens and suddenly you have unfavourable market conditions.

 You need to be prepared.